jorosun/MarsRover/README.md

 Rovers navigate the Plateau so they can use their special cameras 📷 and robot arms 🦾 to collect samples back to Planet Earth 🌏

+### Assumptions
+ For the purpose of this task the assumption has been made that the Plateau is a square/rectangular grid,

 ## Instructions

 - Click the "fork" button